-The City's FMP planning process allowed the opportunity for the public to be involved in the plan development.
-The City provided several avenues of public outreach and education during the plan development.
-The City also provided several opportunities throughout the planning process for the public to submit comments.
+The City's FMP update process allowed the opportunity for the public to be involved in the plan update.
+The City provided several avenues of public outreach and education during the plan update.
+The City also provided several opportunities throughout the update process for the public to submit comments.